Everything You Need To Know To Successfully Grow Your Own Cut Flower Garden In Your Own Backyard

 Best Time of Day To Cut Flowers

 Make sure you cut your flowers either in the early morning or late evening to prevent wilting.
 Be sure to have a clean, sharp pair of garden shears to cut your stems.
 Take a clean bucket of water into the garden with you as well.
 This will allow you to immediately put your fresh cut stems in water.
 When you are ready to make your first cut, be sure to cut deep to encourage longer stems.
 Once you cut a stem, strip the leaves so that only the stem is touching water.
+You want clean stems in the water to prevent any algae from growing in the water.

 Fill your bucket with as many cut flowers as you want.
 Then bring them inside to a cool, dark place to rehydrate before arranging. *Do not store your cut flowers in a fridge that also has fruits and vegetables.
 Fruits and vegetables release toxins that will cause your flowers to wilt.